What Is Butter?

 It could help your eyes.
-The beta-carotene in butter may help slow the rate of vision loss, or age-related macular degeneration (AMD).
+The beta-carotene in butter may also help slow the rate of vision loss or age-related macular degeneration.

 It can help strengthen your bones.
 Butter contains vitamin D, a nutrient that is vital for bone growth and development.
 It also has calcium, which is essential for bone strength.
 Calcium also helps prevent diseases such as osteoporosis, a condition that makes bones weak and fragile.

 It can help make your skin healthier.
-Butter also contains vitamin E, which plays a role in skin health.
-The nutrient reduces damage from UV sun rays, reduces skin inflammation, and improves how well skin wounds heal.
+Butter also has vitamin E, which plays a role in skin health.
+The nutrient reduces damage from UV sun rays, eases skin inflammation, and helps skin wounds heal.

 Potential Risks of Butter

-Whether you're cooking, or just putting it on your bread, there are some alternatives to butter that have a bit healthier profile:
+Whether you're cooking or just putting it on your bread, there are some alternatives to butter that are a bit healthier:

-If you're looking with something to put on your bread, some healthy alternatives include:
+If you're looking for something to put on your bread, some healthy alternatives include: